mayemi/Basic-Movie-Review-Site-by-Django/README.md

 Windows: python manage.py runserver
 Linux/macOS: python3 manage.py runserver
 * 5-) Go to the link displayed in the terminal.
 Your project should now be running!
+* * NOTE: For the admin panel:
+  Username: admin
+  Password: admin